aa29zzjj/Project-1/readme.md

 code is not well documented.
 Read the documentation-related links provided on the course schedule (for class #1) to understand what is expected.
 Be sure to consult the rubric for details on grading.

-# Deliverables
-There are two parts to deliver, all zipped into one file for upload:
-- one PDF containing relevant screeenshots of all the parts followed by code snippets (which is relative: how much to include is up to you for each part) that produced the result shown in the screenshot.
-Each section of the PDF must be clearly labeled.
-- your projects, each zipped, with all of the three tasks zipped together.

-See the end for more detail, but read the project task descriptions first so that you know what the details are talking about.

 # Task 1
 # Use the IntelliJ Project Name:  Project1Task1